5argon/E7Unity/README.md

 I have this as a Git submodule on both of my real game projects.
 Maybe someone else needs it, so I decided to share it for free.
 Maybe you can submodule it too, or just copy what you want to use.
 The license for everything is MIT.

-I am not taking any responsibility if there are bugs, they don't compile (should not happen since it compiles in my games...), or cause revenue loss to your game!
+I am not taking any responsibility for any problem caused by this, if there are bugs, they don't compile (should not happen since it compiles in my games...), or cause revenue loss to your game!

 But I think they are useful :D